GerHobbelt/deGaulle/README.md

 - produce websites which are SEO friendly, fully static where they can be. *Totally google-able, I must be.*
 - produce websites which require as little maintenance & anti-hacker supervision as possible: if *you* don't want JavaScript in the result, *deGaulle* is your man.

   > If you wish to inject client-side code, be my guest, but know that we can do without.
 The goal is to keep the total attack surface as lean & mean as possible.
-Once published, your attention should allowed to be focused *elsewhere*, until the next site update!
+Once published, your attention should be focused *elsewhere*, until the next site update!

 - no "opinionated" source directory layout, thank you very much.
 - scan a directory tree and process everything in there.
 Userland code/config will tell us what to do with each, when defaults for type don't suffice.

   > Technically, I want something of a wildcarded [`glob`](https://www.npmjs.com/package/glob) scan of the entire kaboodle and then userland filters can decide what to do, if the *deGaulle* doesn't already do what you want by default.

-- verify reachability and report any "dangling items" (which Google won't be to find easily)
+- verify reachability and report any "dangling items" (which Google won't be able to find easily)
 - find and report all site-internal "unconnected links" (which will produce a 404 in production)
 - provide an easy means to *map* source paths to target URIs using userland code: the user must have total flexibility in naming.
   + include duplicate/collision checks and a resolve mechanism